cmceniry/gotutorial-2014/README.md

 Getting Started
 ===============
 The simpliest way to get started is to jump into share/vagrant and "vagrant up".
-Otherwise, if you're hanging around the tutorial sessions, there's a prebuilt VM for it.

-The VM is basically a CentOS 6 box with golang installed and OracleASM installed and running on it, if you'd like to build it yourself.
+The VM is basically a CentOS 6 box with golang installed and OracleASM installed and running on it (see the config.vm.provision "shell" section in the Vagrantfile), if you'd like to build it yourself.